References | Don's Family & Direct Ancestors |

 Marriage | 27 June 1654 | He and Ellenor Whitmore were married on 27 June 1654 at Stuart EraG in Penn, Staffordshire, England (Tudor), EuropeG.1 |

-Death | after 1657 | He died after 1657 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | after 1657 | He died after 1657 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of his death (at the age of 27) in the year of 1657 is not known-surviving in 1657 was difficult-as neither death or birth location are known, used the conceptual continent |

 Person Source | Thomas Perry had person sources.1 |